 Notice that both scenarios do not describe the technology being developed; rather they describe how the tasks are performed currently.
 The scenarios delineate the stakeholders or actors, for example what kind of stakeholder is Alice?
 They describe the environment and circumstances, for example what is the difference between of circumstance of Joe and Tom.
-Most important, they invite thinking about improvements and solutions to any difficulties.
+Most important they invite thinking about improvements and solutions to any difficulty.
 Have the scenarios given you ideas about design for the GPS system?
-What are the trade-offs between the designs?
+What are the tradeoffs between the designs?

 - Problem Scenarios – above are examples, describe current practices or user goals

-- Activity Scenarios – descriptions using a proposed system, generally there are no drawings
+- Activity Scenarios – descriptions of using a proposed system, generally there are no drawings

 - Information Scenarios – elaborate on activity design introducing audio, visual and other presentations

-- Interaction Scenarios – very detailed description of using the system
+- Interaction Scenarios – very detailed description using the system

 Useful links for scenarios: